Philogy/evm-glue/README.md

 ```
 > [!IMPORTANT]
 > If you're manually allocating mark IDs ensure that they start at 0 and stay in a concise range.
-> This is for performance reasons as a simple `Vec` is used under the hood as a mark => offset map.
+> This is for performance reasons as a simple `Vec` is used under the hood as the mark => offset map.

 **`MarkTracker` helper**